Pitt-Cognim-Lab/IdentifyingNetworksUsingSearchlightMVPA/README.md

    Here is the link to the bash script used for warping the images: https://github.com/Pitt-Cognim-Lab/IdentifyingNetworksUsingSearchlightMVPA/blob/main/warpping_images.sh
    a) Warped the anatomical image of each subject to the standard image to derive the transformation matrix.
    b) Warped functional images to the anatomical images.
-   c) The transformation matrices were used to warp the functional images to the standard space.
+   c) Used the transformation matrices to warp the functional images to the standard space.

 2. Running the searchlight classification on these standardized images Code for the searchlight classification: https://github.com/Pitt-Cognim-Lab/IdentifyingNetworksUsingSearchlightMVPA/blob/main/searchlight_classification.m